-Much of my work is related to delights in the landscape, the elements, plant life and exquisite natural forms and enjoying the sheer pleasure of exploring materials as I observe and capture the moment.
+Most work is related to delights in the landscape, the elements, plant life, exquisite natural forms and often for the sheer pleasure of exploring materials.

 Experimental work.
 One of several pieces I created on

 a workshop I attended with friends a few years ago.